f0rg-02/Notes/openwrt_implant.md

 wifi reload
 service network reload

-sleep 30 # Sleep for 30 seconds so ipv6 can work properly with responder.
-For some reason ipv6 with Responder on OpenWRT is annoyingly finicky and I wasted too much time to want to touch it anymore.
+# Sleep for 30 seconds so ipv6 can work properly with responder.
+# For some reason ipv6 with Responder on OpenWRT is annoyingly finicky and I wasted too much time to want to touch it anymore.
+sleep 30

 [ "$ACTION" = "ifup" -a "$INTERFACE" = "wan" ] && {
         logger "iface wan up detected..."